The Footsteps of Paul tour was a huge success!

 Brass plaques on the sidewalks in front of homes in the Jewish Ghetto are stark visual reminders of the horrors of the holocaust.
 From this one home 12 individuals were deported to Auschwitz.
 Only one survived.

 Returning to Naples, there was one more thing I wanted to share with my travelers.
 Napolitano Pizza!
 La Antica Pizzeria da Michele is highly recommended by Rick Steves, Samantha Brown AND our new friend the driver as well.
 There are always huge crowds and long waits.
-We gave it a chance but, in the end, it was disappointing.
+We waited; we gave it a chance to prove itself, but, in the end, it was disappointing.

 Noisy Napoli explains why Meet You in the Morning ate pizza at Trianon Pizzeria and enjoyed it so much that in 2016 they returned to Naples just to eat again at Trianon (and did so twice in less than 24 hours) as told here in A Return to Napoli.